pete-naish/js-component-boilerplate/readme.md

 - `checkEmptyInput.js` - check if input is empty, add temporary error class if it is, or return true if it's populated
 - `smartResize.js` - debounced resize function so events aren't fired hundreds of times on resize

-## Creating a regular component
+##<a name="creatingComponent"></a>Creating a regular component

 ### The HTML

-When creating an HTML component that requires JavaScript, add a `data-component` attribute to the hightest level container available.
+When creating an HTML component that requires JavaScript, add a `data-component` attribute to the highest level container available.
 The value for this attribute must match the name you define in the corresponding JavaScript.
 For example:

 ```html
 <section class="gallery" data-component="gallery">